-A non-refundable book use fee is charged to all students.
-Textbooks are issued by teachers and must be returned to the same teachers upon completion of the course.
-Fines will be assessed to students who damage or lose books.
+A non-refundable instructional materials fee is charged to all students.
+Textbooks or other instructional materials that are issued to students must be returned upon completion of the course.
+Fines will be assessed to students who damage or lose instructional materials.